maelstorm19/automatic-training-serving-project/README.md

 model_repository: Contains the .h5 model after the training

-- export_keras_to_pb.py : A script to export the keras model to the SavedModel format
+- export_keras_to_pb.py : A script to export the keras model to the SavedModel format for tensorflow serving
-- make_inference.py: A script to test the newly created model on your images and test the seerving endpoint
+- make_inference.py: A script to test the newly created model on your images and test the serving endpoint

 - run_training : A script to train the model
+- evaluate.py : E
 - serving: Contains the different versions of the exported SavedModel models
 - tfRecords_datasets : Contains the generated train, test, val sets in the .tfrecords format